craftsoldier/craftsoldier.github.io/index.md

 I build things with code and write about what I'm learning.

 ### What I'm working on
-- Building web applications
-- Learning new technologies
+- Learning how to write code with beginner level projects (without AI)
 - Writing about my journey

 ### Find me